luchdom/identity-vibe/README.md

-# .NET 8 Authentication and Authorization System with OpenIddict and YARP
+# .NET 8 Authentication and Authorization System with Modern React Frontend

-This project implements a complete authentication and authorization system using .NET 8, OpenIddict, JWT tokens, and YARP reverse proxy.
-It consists of three main components:
+This project implements a complete full-stack authentication and authorization system using .NET 8, OpenIddict, JWT tokens, YARP reverse proxy, and a modern React frontend.
+It consists of four main components:

 1. **AuthServer** - OpenIddict-based authentication server with ASP.NET Core Identity
 2. **Gateway** - YARP-based Backend for Frontend (BFF) service with authentication handling
 3. **ServiceA** - Resource API that validates tokens and enforces authorization policies
+4. **React Frontend** - Modern React 18 application with TypeScript, shadcn/ui, and comprehensive authentication flow

 ## Project Structure